A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-We check the success of our fits by exploring the overall data, residual and model images (see Fig. \ref{fig:data-model-rsidual-comparison}, upper plot).
-Our fit's residual is consistent with the background.
-We find that the best-fit centre of the core and disc align very well, with an offset of 0.019'', which is less than 1 SW pixel and less than the size of either central components.
-The core has a small effective size of $28\pm3$ mas and a S\'ersic index of $2.5\pm0.4$, while the disc component has a larger size with $91\pm6$ mas.
+We check the success of our fits by exploring the overall data, residual, and model images (see Fig. \ref{fig:data-model-rsidual-comparison}, upper plot).
+Our fit's residuals are generally consistent with the background as can be seen from the imaging, with slight excess residuals seen in the F410M filter likely from the strong emission lines.
+We find that the best-fit centre of the core and disc align well, with an offset of 0.005'', which is less than 0.2 SW pixel and less than the size of either central components.
+The core has a small effective size of $16\pm3$ mas and a S\'ersic index of $2.0\pm0.4$, while the disc component has a larger size with $80\pm16$ mas.
 The left panel of Fig. \ref{fig:forcepho} shows the posterior distributions of key parameters from the ForcePho fit (the flux in the F444W and F277W bands and the half-light radius).
-As can be seen from the corner plot in Fig. \ref{fig:forcepho}, ForcePho obtained informative posterior distributions for both the central core and disc components.
+As can be seen from the corner plot in Fig. \ref{fig:forcepho}, ForcePho obtained informative posterior distributions for both the central core and the disc components.
 The MCMC approach of ForcePho also allows us to assess the degeneracies in the fitting, as apparent from the covariance in the core and disc fluxes of F444W and F277W.
-In addition, as can be seen in the right panel of the Methods section Fig. \ref{fig:forcepho}, the ForcePho spectral energy distributions (SEDs) of the core, disc and clump components are diverse, indicating different stellar populations for the three different components.
+Importantly, the posterior distributions only include the statistical uncertainties and not systematic effects, and we assume an error floor for both the fitted photometry (of 5\%) and for the morphological parameters (20\% for the size, and 0.3 for the S\'ersic index of the core).
+This is motivated by the tests described below.
+In addition, the right panel of Fig. \ref{fig:forcepho} shows the ForcePho spectral energy distributions (SEDs) of the core, disc and clump components, which indicate different stellar populations for the three different components.